 His most recent play, Répétition (Rehearsal),written for Emmanuelle Béart, Audrey Bonnet, Denis Podalydès of the Comédie Française, Stanislas Nordey, and Claire Zeller, premiered December 12, 2014 at T2G, Théâtre de Gennevilliers- national dramatic center for contemporary creation as part of Festival d’Automne in Paris.
 It was afterward performed in Lyon and toured nationally and internationally in the fall of 2015.

-In June, 2015, in the bare space of the Bouffes du Nord Theater in Paris, Rambert will present five of his plays: Memento Mori, Clôture de l’amour (Love’s end), Avignon à vie (Avignon for life), De mes propres mains (With My Own Hands) and Libido Sciendi.
+In June, 2015, in the bare space of the Bouffes du Nord Theater in Paris, Rambert presented five of his plays: Memento Mori, Clôture de l’amour (Love’s end), Avignon à vie (Avignon for life), De mes propres mains (With My Own Hands) and Libido Sciendi.

 In January, 2016, he did premier his play Argument, written for Laurent Poitrenaux and Marie-Sophie Ferdane, at the CDN (National Theater Center) Orléans / Loiret / Centre, then present it at La Comédie in Reims and at T2G, Théâtre de Gennevilliers – national dramatic center for contemporary creation.

 In may 2017 at the Théâtre du Vieux-Colombier in Paris, he directed the text Une vie (A life) that he wrote for the actors of the Comédie-Française in Paris.

 In August 2017, he has written GHOSTs for some Taïwanese actors, he directed it for the opening of the Performaning Art Festival in Tapei.